LPG is a hydrocarbon compound consisting mainly of carbon and hydrogen atoms. LPG means liquefied petroleum gas.

-These pumps are used to pump water into the storage tank, they may take their suction from boreholes or from open river.
+These pumps are used to pump water into the storage tank, they may take their suction from boreholes or the open river.
 The water may undergo some level of purification before entering the tank.

 3.25.3 Jockey Pumps

 Jockey pumps are small centrifugal pumps installed in a firefighting system.
 They are mostly electrically driven.
 Jockey pumps are primarily used to maintain pressure on the firewater ring main.
-They provide the initial water that is used to fight fire however due to the low volume of water generated there will be significant pressure drop in the ring main.
+They provide the initial water that is used to fight fire however due to the low volume of water generated there will be a significant pressure drop in the ring main.
 The pressure drop activates the main firewater pump to provide the required pressure for firefighting.